 Where is Power engaged?

-A warm handshake and “Thank You” from my exec was worth the long hours it took to win the Space Station contract.
-What he said next, was not “… and I would like you to work for ____ now to help integrate the teams.”
-A few of my peers had had the “opportunity” to work for him already, and we had heard about his use of Power in not complimentary terms over weekend beers.
-Luckily, my own network had offered me a path forward that would give me a front-row seat to what Power really is … and isn’t…
+A warm handshake and “Thank You” from my exec was well worth the long hours it took to win the Space Station contract.
+What he said next, was not“… and I would like you to work for ____ .”
+My peers had had the “opportunity” to work for him already, where I heard about his use of Power in not complimentary terms over weekend beers.
+Luckily, my network had offered me a path forward that would give me a front-row seat to what Power is … and isn’t…

-So much of career management is moving “up” to gain more “Power” to control decisions, staffing, direction, etc. Most people assume that more of all of that is helpful and worth the grind to get there.
+… so much of career management is moving “up” to gain more “Power” … to “control” decisions, staffing, direction, etc. Most people assume that more of that is helpful and worth the grind to get there.
 I had already tasted a bit of “victory” by winning the Presidency of my High School… only to realize that is not nearly as much fun as it appeared.
 As we are considering leadership topics this winter, considering what Power is, isn’t, and what the cost might be is to a good topic to consider next.

 And what does it sound like?

-And on this Presidents Day, I want to continue our focus on some of the early founders of music, and also one of the most interesting Black musicians on this last week of Black History month.
+On this President’s Day, I want to continue our focus on some of the early founders of music and one of the most interesting Black musicians during this week of Black History Month.
 Lester Young was born in 1909 in Mississippi into a musical family headed by a band leader and teacher who encouraged them all to learn music, and make money 😉 At age 5 he sold newspapers and shined shoes, but by age 10 had mastered trumpet, violin and drums and was touring with his family band.
-Having his father as his bandleader was too much tension and he left for the first time at 18, protesting, playing across the South in Jim Crow territory.
+Having his father as his bandleader was too much tension, and he left for the first time at 18, protesting and playing across the South… in Jim Crow territory.

 Could it be in the key of A?

-During the project to develop the space-qualified PC, I worked often with a leader in our main facility who was also trying to do innovative things – and it was much harder for him as he was surrounded by 5000 people pulling back against it.
-In fact, he had just LOST a big bid, and I was calling him to offer my support, and he said “Are you kidding??
+Back in my world, during the project to develop the space-qualified PC, I often worked with a leader in our main facility who was also trying to do innovative things.
+It was much harder for him as he was surrounded by 5000 people pulling back against it.
+In fact, he had just LOST a big bid, and I was calling him to offer my support, and he said, “Are you kidding??
 We didn’t want to win that.
-We HAD to bid this one or we couldn’t bid on the next one… but this would have been impossible.
+We HAD to bid or we couldn’t bid on the next one… but winning this would have been impossible.
 The real thing here was to be credible enough but not actually win”.
-It was clear that he had a very long-range view of Power, and that, in fact, would soon land him a role as the Administrative Assistant to our Division President – a very Powerful position we could simply call the AA.
+He had a very long-range view of Power, soon as the Administrative Assistant to our Division President – simply called AA.

 engaging with Power

-As we start out this week, think about your view of Power… who really has it, how can you get it, and when you have it what will it do for you.
+As we start out this week, think about your view of Power… who has it, how can you get it, and when you have it, what will it do for you?
 Most have never really thought about it.
-In one season, when “younger” people would admit, “I want to be a VP like you”, I would very politely explain what my days and weeks looked like, and they would typically be horrified and say “REALLY?”
+When “younger” people would say, “I want to be a VP like you”, I would very politely explain what my days and weeks looked like, and they would be horrified and say “REALLY?”
 Yes, really.
-I happened to like it (mostly) and by the time I was there, was decent at it.
+I happened to like it (mostly), and by the time I was there, I was decent at it.
 I have A LOT of stories about Power, but this week will focus on my early season where I first encountered multiple Vice, Senior, Executive and straight-up Presidents… An appropriate song for our introduction to Lester, eventually called The Prez – Lady, Be Good.